wiwa1978/blog-hugo-netlify/content/devops/2022-02-14_TerraformModules_MultipleServers.md

 ### Introduction

-In this post, we described how to create a droplet, project, tag and DNS record on DigitalOcean using Terraform.
-We've shown a regular Terraform script and we have also show how to do this using modules.
+In [this](https://blog.wimwauters.com/devops/2022-02-12_terraformmodules_singleserver/) post, we described how to create a droplet, project, tag and DNS record on DigitalOcean using Terraform.
+We've shown a regular Terraform script (cfr.
+Create a single droplet) and we have also show how to do this using modules (cfr.
+Create a single droplet using Terraform modules).
 However in that post, we limited ourselves to creating a single droplet, assigned it to a single project and created a single DNS record for that droplet.
-In this post, we'll see how to make it work if we want to create multiple droplets.
+In the upcoming post, we'll see how to make it work if we want to create multiple droplets.

 ### Create multiple droplets using regular Terraform files